DecipherClub/Decipher-EVM-Resources/README.md

 If you have additional resources or improvements, feel free to submit a pull request or open an issue.
 Missing URLs can also be updated in the placeholders provided.

 ---

-### Notes
-- URLs marked as `URL` need to be updated.
-If you have links, please attach them in the placeholders.
-- Structure and consistency have been improved for easy navigation.